 DM: There is a deep pit covered by thin rush matting behind the altar stone.
 Anyone running (eg fleeing from the fight with the natives) towards the blocked cave mouth will automatically plunge into this pit - although by rolling dexterity or less on 2d10 they can seize hold of creepers around the pit's edge and then drag themselves out again.
-If a character falls, refer to 10.
-If the characters are not fleeing from combat, they will easily spot the trap and can give the pit a wide berth.
+If a character falls, refer easily spot the trap and can give the pit a wide berth.